What trends create opportunities or risks in the European market for natural food additives?

 7. Brexit and political uncertainty

 Supply chains of food manufacturers would be affected in case tariffs are imposed between the UK and EU and other countries.
-At the moment, products move freely between EU and the UK, but food companies could face supply chain disruptions.
+For the moment, under the transition period, products move freely between the EU and the UK, but food companies could face supply chain disruptions in the event of a no-deal scenario.

 Although the UK has one of the largest food markets in Europe, many processed foods and raw materials come from outside the UK.
-It may be better for natural ingredient suppliers to focus on the EU market until there is some resolution to Brexit and the conditions to exporting to the UK.
+It may therefore be better for natural food additive suppliers to focus on the EU market until there is some resolution to Brexit and the conditions to exporting to the UK.

 - Learn more about Brexit and its food industry implications.